What it does

 In the oil and gas sector, the firm has joined forces with Italian firm Sartec to develop a commercial-scale industrial system using its graphene-based Grafysorber product for treating oil-contaminated produced water.

-in September, Directa bought a majority stake in oil services partner, Romanian firm Setcar.
+Directa owns a majority stake in oil services partner, Romanian firm Setcar.

 What the boss says: Giulio Cesareo, CEO